shofutex/league_scheduler/README.md

 You can just double-click swim-scheduler-windows.exe

+It is set up as a wizard so you can enter in all the requirements:
+- Enter five or six team names
+- Enter the number of weeks (it has only been tested with 5 at this time)
+- Enter your preferred round-robin schedule with default team names like A, B, C, D, E (and F if needed).
+It can load defaults for you.
+- If a team has a preferred bye-week, you can enter a 1st and 2nd choice (there are no guarantees the preferred bye-week will work out)
+- If a team has a reason to *not* take a specific week as a bye-week, you can enter that as well
+- If you have a team whose fairness score should be ignored, you can toggle that too
+- You can save and load these configurations if you want to run it later

+There are some known issues:
+- Bye-weeks and preferences have not yet been tested with a 6-week schedule.
+The use-cases this was designed for do not have bye-weeks for the 6-team schedules.
+- Only 5-weeks have been tested, as the use-cases this was developed for are only 5-week long summer swim schedules
+- 6-team schedules can take a significant number of seconds to run (there are 720 permutations to test for the 6-team/5-week schedule).

+I need to set up a mechanism for exporting the findings.

 ### Python
 Developed with the help of ChatGPT--which seems to account for the complex mappings.